About Me

 Personal Me

-My passions include gardening, chickens, dogs, freelance graphic design, and creating digital art.
-Because of my multi-ethnic and cultural background, I consider myself eclectic and diverse in my views and spiritual practices.
 I love dancing, historical romance movies, and all things farm life.
 People describe me as warm, outgoing, dependable, and funny.
-If I could snap my fingers and be anywhere, I would be dancing barefoot on a warm beach with my pups at sunset, with a beautiful floral crown, connecting with nature and feeling the music deep within my soul.
+If I could snap my fingers and be anywhere, I would be dancing barefoot on a warm beach at sunset, with my pups, good company, and music that connects to your soul in that oh so good way.

 Professional Me